Preparing for change

 What do I need to do to prepare my business?

 While action may not be required immediately, it would certainly be recommended to focus on your people processes, policies and practices, and make sure your business is fully fit for the future.
-You will need to incorporate these changes into your long-term business plan.
+Following the introduction of the Bill to Parliament on 10th October, a Government factsheet states that the Bill will ‘provide better support for those businesses who are engaged in good practices.’
+You will need to incorporate good practices into your long-term business plan.

 Questions to ask yourself